EastEriq/LAST_QHYccd/InstallingQHYsdk.md

  [V4.0.12 a.k.a.
 LINUX_qhyccd_V20190122_0](http://www.qhyccd.com/file/repository/latestSoftAndDirver/SDK/V6.0.1/LINUX_qhyccd_V20190927_0.tgz), and in 10/2019 [V6.0.1 a.k.a.
 LINUX_qhyccd_V20190927_0](http://www.qhyccd.com/file/repository/latestSoftAndDirver/SDK/V6.0.1/LINUX_qhyccd_V20190927_0.tgz) and [V6.0.4 a.k.a.
 LINUX_qhyccd_V20191023_0](http://www.qhyccd.com/file/repository/latestSoftAndDirver/SDK/V6.0.4/LINUX_qhyccd_V20191023_0.tgz).
 The [version of the SDK on github](https://github.com/qhyccd-lzr/QHYCCD_Linux_New) is completely out of date.

++ **ETA:** in 2020 the semver coincides with the date, it is in the form `yy.mm.dd`.

 + I reccommend the installation from the debian packages put together by James Fidell over the original ones provided by QHY, [see below](#OctoberAddendum).

++ But all together, maybe not: we might not want to count on an additional party, James Fidell for maintaining.
+ After all, as of 2/2020, the QHY packages include an `install.sh`, `uninstall.sh` and  a `distclean.h` script.

 Making that work: